Registered Charity No. 309689

 The Trustees will not make a grant to any candidate whom they consider is planning an expedition which is beyond his/her competence.
 However, the planning and execution of any expedition and the avoidance of hazards on the expedition are the sole responsibility of the candidate and grants are only made on this condition.

 Printable versions of the Application form and Associated details for this year's application are available.
-Completed forms should be sent to Dr T. Povey, Secretary of the Irvine Travel Fund, University College, High Street, Oxford OX1 4BH.
+Completed forms should be sent to Alicia Black, c/o Dr T. Povey, Secretary of the Irvine Travel Fund, University College, High Street, Oxford OX1 4BH.
 The deadline for the receipt of applications is 3.00p.m. on Thursday of 4th week of Trinity Term.
-It is recommended that candidates keep a copy of these details for future reference.
+Enquiries can be sent to firstname.lastname@example.org

 Tom Povey -